What is Human Risk Management in cybersecurity?

 Why?
 Because for cyber criminals, the human layer is where the money’s at: social engineering, phishing, and insider threats comprise the greatest risk for multi-million-dollar data breaches, according to IBM.
 And those threats are getting worse by the day in the age of AI, according to the Verizon DBIR.

-Consequently, an HRM platform must be designed to reduce risk starting at its greatest source--social engineering and phishing.
-An effective HRM platform will produce measurable behavior change that reduces risk by connecting threat detection--recognizing and reporting phishing attacks--between the real and the simulated environments.
+Consequently, an HRM platform must be designed to reduce risk starting at its greatest source - social engineering and phishing.
+An effective HRM platform will produce measurable behavior change that reduces risk by connecting threat detection - recognizing and reporting phishing attacks--between the real and the simulated environments.
 Integrating human threat intelligence into the security stack makes it possible to stop threats before they can spread.

 Every major analyst already has or is in the process of publishing their own report on HRM, each with their own evaluation criteria.
 The differences can be fundamental.
 Forrester, for instance, focuses on the breadth of security awareness content and omits social engineering and phishing outcomes from their wave report’s human risk management criteria.

-Meanwhile, Gartner focuses on social engineering and phishing outcomes as core to reducing human risk in their post-SAT category, Security Behavior and Culture Program (SBCP).
+The unifying thread?
+In a word: "behavior."
 Human Risk Management Platforms correct risky behaviors at scale to measurably build culture and reduce human risk.

 Let’s pause on the word “measurable.”
 Whereas yearly or quarterly SAT was geared for education and compliance, HRM is defined by outcome driven metrics (ODM) that demonstrate: